KyleLamoureux/COMP3040_A3/README.md

 # UofMInfo API

 ## Description
 UofMInfo is a tool to find out detailed information about courses and professors at the University of Manitoba.
-The purpose of this API is to convenience students when they are looking for courses.
+The purpose of this API is to aid students when it comes time to select courses for the upcoming terms.

 With the UofMInfo API, you can:
 - Get specific course information include syllabus, quality, etc.